Just like you, I love Facebook and I am almost always online checking out what’s the latest out there.

 - Avoid dealing with startups (remember the old statistic that 90% of new businesses fail)

-- MLMs have a low success rate (if you are really committed you’ll make it but don’t join blindly)
+- MLMs have an insanely low success rate (if you are really committed you’ll make it but don’t join blindly)

 - Don’t take discussions to inboxes then buy “life-changing, revolutionary stuff” only to find that they are fake

-- Talk to people online and offline before you close a deal
+- Talk to people online and even offline if need be before you close a deal

 - You can not get rich quick overnight so avoid people saying, “For an idea that will make you a millionaire next month, inbox please” or something similar.